GoekeLab/bambu-singlecell-spatial/README.md

 | replicate3      | path/to/3.run1.fastq.gz |
 | replicate3      | path/to/3.run2.fastq.gz |

 Additionally if your multiple samples require different parameters for demultiplexing and alignment you can provide these in the samplesheet.
-If any of the chemistry, technology, or whitelist columns are not provided, or if there is a missing entry, the pipeline will use the input from the --chemistry --technology and --whitelist arguments respectivly for the samples.
+If any of the chemistry, technology, or whitelist columns are not provided, or if there is a missing entry, the pipeline will use the input from the --chemistry --technology and --whitelist arguments respectively for the samples.

 Multiple Sample with different parameters example: (examples/samplesheet_custom_example.csv)
 | sample            | fastq     | chemistry      | technology | whitelist |